mukil/dm4-sign-up/README.md

 # DeepaMehta 4 Sign-up

-This plugin provides service provides a simple, AJAX and HTML-Template based, user-configurable `login` and `registration` dialog.
-For mailbox validation purposes it requires being installed on a web server with a `postfix` -> `Internet Site? like mail send functionality.
+This plugin provides a simple and configurable `login` and `registration` dialog for DeepaMehta 4.
+Furthermore account creation is built around a simple Email based confirmation workflow.

 This plugin adds:
 *    A `Sign-up`-link next to the `Login`-button in the DeepaMehta 4 Webclient